dev7ch/luya-africa-kickstarter/README.md

 # Website Kickstarter with LUYA CMS integration

-This is a free skeleton for a reday to use travelangency website with integrated booking form and themem module wich let you adjust sitename and logo from the admin UI.
+This is a free and a ready-to-use skeleton for a travel agency website with integrated booking form and template module which let you adjust site name and logo from the admin UI.

 ### Requirements